Birth and Death Registers

 Two very nice examples:

-Whenever I see a grave of a Patscheider in a cemetery, I take a picture of the gravestone and try to locate that person in my database.
-Also by e-mail I received such photos again and again.
+Whenever I see a grave of a Patscheider in a cemetery, I photograph the gravestone and try to locate the person in my database.
+I also frequently receive gravestone photos via email.
 These are valuable sources for birth and death dates.
-If the gravestone was assignable, then I marked this photo of the gravestone with the sign () and entered in the chapter "Descendants of Claus P." under the respective person.

 Data from narratives of relatives